 The Georgia Southern University all-girl cheerleading squad secured its fifth national championship at the 2015 National Cheerleading Association (NCA) Collegiate National Championships held in Daytona Beach, Florida.

 Student-athletes continue to earn top honors in the classroom, as a total of 152 Eagles were named to the Sun Belt Conference’s academic achievement lists in 2015.
 The Academic Honor Roll recognized 80 Georgia Southern student-athletes with a GPA of 3.0 or higher.
 The Commissioner’s List recognized 72 Georgia Southern student-athletes with a GPA of 3.5 or higher.

-As part of the 2016 Georgia State Budget, Georgia Southern received $33.6 million in funding to build a new multidisciplinary classroom building as well as an additional $1 million in operating budget funding for the new manufacturing engineering program.
+The 2016 budget for the state of Georgia allocated $33.6 million in funding to build a multidisciplinary classroom building at Georgia Southern, plus an additional $1 million in operating budget funding for the new manufacturing engineering program.

 Georgia Southern and the City of Statesboro have been awarded a grant of nearly $1.1 million from the U.S. Economic Development Administration to expand the University’s City Campus to help entrepreneurs design, build and release their products into the marketplace while creating new jobs.

 Georgia Southern has completed an $8.65 million renovation of Sanford Hall, a former dormitory that was converted to the new Communication Arts building.
 The renovations include structural improvements as well as multiple classrooms, office space, an advisement center, broadcast and film studios, the WVGS radio station, a converged media lab and a lecture hall that will be used for film screenings.